-Socially vulnerable populations exposed to the earthquake hazard were estimated based on data for the Census-defined blocks that lie at least partially within the mapped NEHRP D and E soil zones, which are considered to be liquefiable.
+Socially vulnerable populations exposed to the earthquake hazard were estimated based on data for the Censusdefined blocks that lie at least partially within the mapped NEHRP D and E soil zones, which are considered to be liquefiable.
 Because many of those Census blocks extend outside the inundation zone, the estimates are greater than the actual exposed populations, but they provide reasonable relative data for use in mitigation planning.
 Table 9-5 summarizes the estimated socially vulnerable populations.

 Table 9-5.
-Relative Exposure of Socially Vulnerable Populations in NEHRP D and E Soil ZonesNumbera% of Total in Hazard Are.
+Relative Exposure of Socially \ Table 9-5.
+Relative Exposure of Socially Vulnerable Populations in NEHRP D and E Soil Zones

-Number ^a % of Total in Hazard Area
+Number a % of Total in Hazard Area

 Exposed Population by Age

 Over 65 Years 27,478 10.4%

 Under 16 58,697 22.3%

-Exposed Population by Raceb
+Exposed Population by Race b

 White 53,434 20.3%

 Black or African American 79,163 30.1%

 American Indian and Alaska Native 875 0.3%

 Asian 37,441 14.2%

 Native Hawaiian and Other Pacific Islander 1,557 0.6%

 Some other race 749 0.3%

 Exposed Population by Ethnicity

 Hispanic or Latino (of any race) 81,180 30.8%

 Exposed Number of Households by Income

 Households with Income Below \$50,000 56,545 56.7%

-Totals Used for Calculating Percentages ^a
+Totals Used for Calculating Percentages a

 Population 263,197

 Households 99,765